22nd Apr 2026

 The Birmingham-based precision engineering specialist secured grant funding in late 2025 to support the initiative, which has already begun delivering measurable reductions in both energy consumption and carbon emissions.

-Following a detailed site assessment, ProEnviro developed a comprehensive Energy Assessment Report, identifying five potential areas for improvement.
-Rowan Precision moved forward with four key initiatives:
+Following a detailed site review, a targeted Energy Assessment identified priority areas for improvement, with Rowan Precision moving forward with four key initiatives:

 - Deployment of an Automated Monitoring & Targeting (aM&T) system